Where garden waste goes

 In-vessel composting is used to process garden waste mixed with food waste or complete food waste loads.
 The process heats the waste to a higher temperature than windrow composting to safely deal with any pathogens in the food waste.

-Cliff Quay and Parham composting facilities both operate in-vessel composting systems.
+Parham composting facility operate in-vessel composting systems.
 The material is screened for contaminants, shredded to a uniform size, and loaded into an enclosed vessel for composting.
 The enclosed vessel allows this system to accept food waste because the oxygen level, moisture and temperature can be carefully monitored and controlled to ensure the temperature reaches 60-70ºC needed to kill pathogens and weed seeds and meet the regulations for processing food waste.

 The material is first composted for 1 to 3 weeks, before it is transferred to a second ‘vessel’, to ensure that all parts of the composting pile reach the required temperature.
 Once the sanitisation process is complete the compost is left to mature in an open windrow or an enclosed area for 10-14 weeks.